Ishita-3992/Exploratory-Data-Analysis-1-/README.md

 Implemented a linear regression model to encode the observed relationship between hours studied and grades.

-Derived a mathematical equation for the relationship: y=mx+c

-Where  is the slope (rate of grade improvement per hour studied) and  is the intercept.
+Derived a mathematical equation for the relationship: y=mx+c, where 'm' is the slope (rate of grade improvement per hour studied) and 'c' is the intercept.

 ### Visualization of the Relationship

-Highlighted abnormal data points (outliers) using boxpot
+Highlighted abnormal data points (outliers) using boxpot.

 ### Outlier Analysis

 Used statistical methods (IQR) to detect and analyze outliers.

 Addressed outliers by either capping them within valid ranges or removing them, depending on their nature.

-### Technologies Used

 ### Programming Language: Python